-Investment properties are revalued to fair value by using either internal valuations or valuations prepared by external independent valuers.
-These valuations are based upon assumptions including average rate per room and other income, anticipated operating costs, occupancy rate and the appropriate earnings multiplier.
-These estimates are subjective in nature and involve uncertainties, such as the issue of the required permits and matters of significant judgements and therefore, cannot be determined with precision.
+Investment properties are revalued to fair value by using valuation techniques based on the income approach using the discounted cash flow (DCF) method prepared by external independent valuers.
+These valuations are based upon assumptions including specific areas on projected cash flows, the discount rate, the annual growth rate and the capitalisation rate.
+These assumptions are subjective in nature and involve uncertainties and matters of significant judgements, and therefore, cannot be determined with precision.